d3vilh/openvpn-ui/README.md

 echo $OPENVPN_ADMIN_USERNAME
 echo $OPENVPN_ADMIN_PASSWORD
 ```
 This should return your username and password for first login.
-It is to set this vars on the first application start only.
+It is mandatory to set this vars on the first application start only.
 So OpenVPN-UI will create your Admin user with your own credentials.

 9. Run `./openvpn-ui` binary and login with your new credentials.